 Earning a degree in paralegal studies is the most common path to starting a career as a paralegal or legal assistant.
 Because of a continued demand for legal services in Montana, jobs in this field are expected to surge.
 According to the U.S. Department of Labor, paralegals and legal assistants are projected to see employment growth of 23 percent in the state from 2012 to 2022.

-A degree in engineering could lead to a career in a number of fast-paced industries within the realm of engineering, design, and construction.
+A degree in engineering could lead to a career in a number of growing industries within the realm of engineering, design, and construction.
 Further, government figures show that employment for certain types of engineers in Montana could explode in the coming decade.
 Specifically, job openings for electronics engineers, environmental engineers, and civil engineers are expected to increase 27 percent, 26 percent, and 25 percent, respectively, through 2022.

 A degree in registered nursing could help you begin a rewarding career as a nurse in a hospital, clinic, or office setting.
 Because of the overall demand for health care nationwide, employment of nursing professionals is expected to grow steadily over the coming decade -- up to 20 percent from 2012 to 2022.

-Top Cities for Montana College Students
+Featured Cities for Montana College Students

 As the largest city in Montana and the principal city of the Billings metropolitan area, one might think that Billings would be large in size and population.
 However, that couldn't be further from the truth.
 As of 2013, U.S. Census figures show the city had a population of only 109,059.